Amazon Prime Day 2020: What you need to know

 - It ends at 11:59 p.m.
 Pacific Time on Wednesday, October 14.

-- Prime Day will take place in the following countries as usual: U.S., U.K, U.A.E, Spain, Singapore, Netherlands, Mexico, Luxembourg, Japan, Italy, Germany, France, China, Canada, Belgium, Austria, Australia.
+- Prime Day will take place in the following countries as usual: U.S., U.K., U.A.E., Spain, Singapore, Netherlands, Mexico, Luxembourg, Japan, Italy, Germany, France, China, Canada, Belgium, Austria, Australia.

 - However, Prime Day 2020 includes two new countries this year as well: Turkey and Brazil.